 The following rules apply:

 - You are encouraged to enter the category that best reflects your core business.
-If you are entering more than one category, a separate and complete nomination and submission must be submitted electronically for each category.
-Entrants may only enter one submission in any one of the following group of categories:
+If you are entering more than one category, a separate and complete nomination and entry must be submitted electronically for each category.
+Entrants may only enter one of the following group of categories:

-- Accommodation – either category 17, 18, 19, 20, 21, 22 or 23
+- Accommodation: Enter either category 17, 18, 19, 20, 21, 22 or 23.

-- 24 – New Tourism Business- where the activity being put forward for consideration must have occurred within the qualifying period.
+- Exceptions apply to seasonal businesses and facilities, festivals, events, marketing campaigns, media entries, training and tourism development projects, however the activity being put forward for consideration must have occurred within the qualifying period.

 - An exception to this rule exists where there is a genuine community of interest allowing an entrant to choose to nominate in another state/territory’s Awards program.
 To qualify for this exception the entrant must be able to demonstrate proof of membership in a relevant association OR provide a letter from that state/territories tourism office confirming the entrant’s participation in marketing campaigns or activities.